dbursztynowski/5g-taskforce/open5gs/README.md

 root@ueransim-gnb-ues-5bdfb48dc9-m24rp:/usr/local/bin# ./nr-binder 10.45.0.5 curl -k https://pw.edu.pl

 # using iperf in client mode
-# below, we use a public iperf server; you can istall one in your cluster, and even set link metrics as delay or bandwidth using tc utility
+# below, we use a public iperf server; you can install one in your cluster, and even set link metrics as delay or bandwidth using the tc utility
 # example docker image with iperf: https://hub.docker.com/r/networkstatic/iperf3
 root@ueransim-gnb-ues-5bdfb48dc9-m24rp:/usr/local/bin# ./nr-binder 10.45.0.5 iperf3 -c speedtest.serverius.net -i 1 -t 20 -p 5002
 ```